About the workshop

-This program is for anyone serving as a College Advisor from new to seasoned veterans.
-To support, equip, and encourage College Advisors/Counselors at classical, Christian schools through training, collaboration, and fellowship.
+This program is for anyone serving as a College Advisor from new to seasoned veterans, to support, equip, and encourage College Advisors/Counselors at classical, Christian schools.

 - The importance of college counseling, defining job duties